leonjza/leonjza.github.io/content/post/2016-10-02-reverse-engineering-static-key-remotes-with-gnuradio-and-rfcat.markdown

 Here you can see my sample range for the shortest high peak is **740** samples, and on the far left you can see the sample rate of **2000000**.
 That means that my baud rate will be `1.0/(740/2000000)`, which is ~**2702** baud.
 Not 100% accurate, but accurate enough to work.

 ## let there be light
 One last hurdle!
 I had some troubles with the conversions to hex for the long bit string as a result of the PWM conversion.
 Thankfully, I came across the [bitstring](https://pypi.python.org/pypi/bitstring/3.1.3) module to handle the conversion to bytes.
-What a fantastic library :P.
+What a fantastic library :P

 The final, updated script follows: